US experts: Medicines for opioid addiction vastly underused

-WASHINGTON (AP) — The nation's top medical advisers said Wednesday medicines proven to treat opioid addiction remain vastly underused in the U.S.
+WASHINGTON (AP) — Medicines proven to treat opioid addiction remain vastly underused in the U.S., the nation's top medical advisers said Wednesday.

 Only a fraction of the estimated 2 million people addicted to opioids are getting the medications, according to a report by the National Academies of Sciences, Engineering and Medicine.
 The influential group, which advises the federal government, called for increased prescribing of the drugs and other changes to reduce barriers to their use.